hyperspy/hyperspy/doc/user_guide/model.rst

 * Apply bounds to your model parameter values?
 * Are gradient-based fitting algorithms appropriate for your model?
 * Estimate the standard deviations of the parameter values found by the fit?
-* Fit your data in the least-squares sense, or is your data corrupted with Poisson noise?
+* Fit your data in the least-squares sense, or use another loss function?
 * Find the global optima for your parameters, or is a local optima acceptable?

 The following table summarizes the features of some of the optimizers currently available in HyperSpy, including whether they support parameter bounds, gradients and parameter error estimation.
 The "Type" column indicates whether the optimizers find a local or global optima.

 .. _optimizers-table: